-It sounds like you're stressing a lot about learning to swim and not being able to float.
+It sounds like you're stressing a lot about learning to swim and being unable to float.

 The basics that you need to master are holding your breath, breathing out into the water, submerging and learning to stand up from a horizontal position.
-When thees things become second nature you will begin to relax and your confidence will begin to grow.
+When these things become second nature, you will begin to relax, and your confidence will begin to grow.

-As for which stroke to swim, its a case of trying out to see which comes easiest to you.
-It will be between front crawl and breaststroke.
-The coordination for each stroke is different and you will find one easier than the other.
-Its an individual thing so try and see.
+As for which stroke to swim, it's a case of trying out to see which comes easiest to you.
+It will be between the front crawl and the breaststroke.
+The coordination for each stroke is different, and you will find one easier than the other.
+It's an individual thing, so try and see.

 The most important point for you to take on board is patience.
-It can be frustrating, at times wondering if you really are getting anywhere.
+It can be frustrating, at times to wonder if you are getting anywhere.
 Especially if you have friends and family that can swim and have swum all their life.
 They make it look so easy.